clarkcb/xsearch/README.md

 You can also run it without a language name to build all compiled versions in one run.

+I have also included a basic test script - _.shared/test.sh_ - that can be run to test an individual language version or test and compare all versions in a single run.
+Edit that script to see how to run it and also to change test parameters.

 Below is some additional info for some of the languages.